ronangaillard/killer/README.md

 Put the name of each player on a new line in `names.txt`.

-Some forfeits are already filled in `forfeits.txt` but fill free to add plenty. (one per line).
+Some forfeits are already filled in `forfeits.txt` but feel free to add plenty. (one per line).

 ## Running